trynmaps/metrics-mvp/README.md

 ### Option 2: Cloud IDE

+> NOTE: may not work as of July 2019

 If you don't want to handle installing anything locally, just **[use this cloud editor](http://gitpod.io#https://github.com/trynmaps/metrics-mvp)**.
 This will automatically install requirements on a cloud machine and get the app running for you instantly.

 ### Option 3: Run it manually

+> NOTE: may not work as of July 2019

 If you don't want to use the Cloud IDE and can't get Docker running, you can run the project manually.

 To set up, first do: